All That Jazz (film): Critical reception

-As of October 2021, All That Jazz has an 87% "Fresh" rating on review aggregation site Rotten Tomatoes based on 45 reviews, with an average rating of 7.7/10.
-The site's consensus stated: "Director Bob Fosse and star Roy Scheider are at the top of their games in this dazzling, self-aware stage drama about a death-obsessed director-choreographer."

 In his review in The New York Times, Vincent Canby called the film "an uproarious display of brilliance, nerve, dance, maudlin confessions, inside jokes and, especially, ego" and "an essentially funny movie that seeks to operate on too many levels at the same time... some of it makes you wince, but a lot of it is great fun...
 A key to the success of the production is the performance of Roy Scheider as Joe Gideon...
 With an actor of less weight and intensity, All That Jazz might have evaporated as we watched it.
 Mr. Scheider's is a presence to reckon with."

 Variety described it as "a self-important, egomaniacal, wonderfully choreographed, often compelling film" and added, "Roy Scheider gives a superb performance as Gideon, creating a character filled with nervous energy...
 The film's major flaw lies in its lack of real explanation of what, beyond ego, really motivates [him]."

+Gene Siskel praised the film on Sneak Previews finding it fresh and entertaining describing it as "an obituary of a creative man who's afraid his work just might be trivial."
+His colleague Roger Ebert gave the film a mixed review, praising Fosse's choreography though criticizing the story finding it discombobulated and self-indulgent.
+He also found it inferior to 8½ stating, "I think it's kind of ironic Bob Fosse makes a film about his own life and it turns out to be Fellini's life."
+In 2003, Ebert said he had changed his opinion, and praised the film stating that he was "wrong" about it at the time and felt it was unfair of him to compare it to Fellini.

+Stanley Kauffmann of The New Republic wrote 'Except for one brief flashback, it's a latter-day self destructive agon in which the protagonist is beginning a complex Broadway show,'.